slerman12/Help-me/2-Opposing-views.md

 <br>To do: Find a better image that does me more justice.</i>
 </p>

-While I was living in the House in May St., and still in the early stages of my work, Henry wrote to me, “Ideas are cheap.
+While I was living in the House on May St., and still in the early stages of my work, Henry wrote to me, “Ideas are cheap.
 Execution is hard.”
 However, I have a pretty good track record of following through on my ideas.

 The benzos had quite almost become an execution.